superpowers04/Super-Engine/README.md

 <br>[Discord server](https://discord.gg/28GPGTRuuR)

 <br><br>For an **unofficial** version that supports more keys, [You can use cartoon032's fork](https://github.com/cartoon032/FunkinBattleRoyale-Mod)
+<br><br>Note that due to the setup on my end, I push commits all at once, so pull requests and other things might be out of date and need to be merged manually

 ## Compiling
 - Follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions), this should be completely compatible with that guide